-Summer is here, and it is HOT out there.
-It’s the time to be out in the sun, on the beach or by a pool, tanning away with an ice cold drink in your hand.
-And what is better than an iced tea?
-Whether it’s long island or not is your call...
+Summer is here, and it's HOT out there.
+It’s the time to be out in the sun, on the beach or by a pool, tanning away with an ice-cold drink in your hand.
+And what is better than iced tea?
+Whether it’s "Long Island" or not is your call...

 A larger jar can be used for a family sized sun tea, or to drink over a couple of days.

 Since it is a sun tea, make sure you choose a sunny day for your brewing.
 Ideally you should leave the jar of tea in the sun for between 2-3 hours, depending on how strong you like your tea and the time of day it is, but there is no perfect timing.
 You can leave your jar out before going to work and have it ready when you come back and are ready to relax.
-I love to leave it out while I tan on these hot summer days…nothing better than a nice cold glass of this stuff!
+I love to leave it out while I tan on these hot summer days.

 After 3 hours, here is a before and after of our tea:

-6. If you like your tea sweet, now is the time to add honey, while the tea is still warm from the sun.
-(Plus, this way you don’t jeopardize the beneficial qualities of the honey with water that is too hot.
+6. If you like your tea sweet, now is the time to add BeeLove Raw Honey, while the tea is still warm from the sun.

-7. Refrigerate your sun tea to cool, or for those impatient souls, add ice!
+7. Refrigerate your sun tea to cool, or just add ice!

 Love and Light,